 Whenever an atom or a molecule is deleted, the bonds, angles, dihedrals, and improper interactions involving those atoms are deleted as well.
-(In fact, any lines of text in any "write()" statement containing references to deleted atoms are omitted.
 Note: You must omit the "\$" character when deleting atoms, bonds, or angles, as we did in the two lines above).